Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-08/week-08-agenda.md

 - extensions (10 min)
   - Live language switch is implemented, only missing a small thing
     - flag emojis don't render on windows
-      - icon libraries - teo's had trouble before, user could just provide country code (UK, NL, RO, etc)
+      - icon libraries - teo's had trouble before, user could just provide country code (UK, NL, RO, etc.)
       - images - user would have to provide image for language, no way to standardise
     - question regarding the combobox
   - foreign currency is also implemented